insurance for residential care centers

 An umbrella policy on the other hand, provides additional liability coverage over and above what is provided by a number of underlying policies.

-residential care centers require special coverage
+residential care centers have special insurance requirements

 In addition, the population of residents is often aging and frailer, which can present additional challenges in terms of managing their care needs.
 All of these factors can make it difficult for residential care centers to provide the level of care that is required.